serpent213/papaya/README.md

 Papaya Spam Eater
 ==================

-Papaya is an on-device daemon that keeps local Maildir inboxes clean.
-It watches configured accounts, extracts lightweight features from each message, and routes spam, newsletters, and ham via a rule engine that orchestrates pluggable ML modules plus a `match_from` sender-memory module.
+**Personal/small-scale post-SMTP mail sorter**

+Papaya watches maildirs on filesystem level, acting on incoming mail and sorting it into predefined folders.
+It acknowledges the need for a flexible design that invites change and regular optimisation by providing a combination of hot-pluggable extractor and classifier modules and global or per-account rulesets written in a Python-based DSL.

 ## Highlights

-- 🧠 **Rule-driven automation** – Python snippets embedded in config files coordinate module calls, sender shortcuts, and routing decisions.
+- **Rule-driven automation** – Python snippets embedded in config files coordinate module calls, sender shortcuts, and routing decisions.
-- 🔌 **Hot-reloadable modules** – Built-in and user modules expose classify/train hooks with persisted state managed through the store.
+- **Hot-reloadable modules** – Built-in and user modules expose classify/train hooks with persisted state managed through the store.
-- 📚 **Sender memory** – The `match_from` module remembers per-account sender/category pairs so known newsletters or VIPs skip ML entirely.
+- **Sender memory** – The `match_from` module remembers per-account sender/category pairs so known newsletters or VIPs skip ML entirely.
-- 🔁 **Continuous learning** – Every user correction triggers immediate training through `train_rules`; module state is persisted incrementally.
+- **Continuous learning** – Every user correction triggers immediate training through the `train` block; module state is persisted incrementally.
-- 🛠 **Modern CLI** – Typer-based commands for daemon control, manual classification, and bulk training.
+- **Modern CLI** – Typer-based commands for daemon control, manual classification, and bulk training.
-- 🔁 **Runtime control** – Foreground/background modes with PID management, SIGHUP config reloads, and SIGUSR1 status dumps.
+- **Runtime control** – Foreground/background modes with PID management, SIGHUP config reloads, and SIGUSR1 status dumps.

 ## Requirements